brittneypostma/zerotomastery-twitterbot/README.md

 # ZTM Twitter Bot

-This twitter bot is for the ZTM community that will automatically like, follow, and retweet anyone who uses the `#zerotomastery` or `#ztm`.
-It will also follow the instructors Andrei, Yihua, and Mrdbourke.
+Our twitter bot is for the ZTM community.
+It automatically likes, follows, and retweets anyone who uses the `#zerotomastery` or `#ztm`.
+It also follows the instructors Andrei, Yihua, and Mrdbourke and replies to anyone who mentions it.

 Contributors are [Brittney Postma](https://github.com/sballgirl11), Ayush, smtomega, magicandcode, Macchester92